 - 3 tablespoons sugar

 - zest and juice from 2 lemons

-- In a large bowl, whisk together eggs, milk, sugar, zest and juice.
-Pour evenly over bread slices in pan (be careful not to leave too many dry sections).
-Cover with plastic wrap and refrigerate overnight or at least 2 hours.
+- In a large bowl, whisk together eggs, milk, sugar, lemon zest, and lemon juice.
+Pour the mixture evenly over the bread slices in the pan.
+Flip the bread slices so that both sides are covered in egg mixture.
+Cover with plastic wrap and refrigerate overnight or for at least 2 hours.

 Want to save this recipe?

 Create an account easily save your favorite content, so you never forget a recipe again.